harryahlas/nlp/README.md

         * Bonus if we can pull equipment and band names from elsewhere to use to generate entities.
     * More thorough vector model?
 NLTK maybe?
 * *CNNtextclassificationsneap.ipynb* is a CNN architecture.
 Seems to function ok but very poor results.
 Next step would be to toy with this to see where the issue is.
 	* Need to fix max pooling issue!
-See comment.
+See comment. *Complete*
-	* Could be due to small number of training runs (maybe 6)
+	* Could be due to small number of training runs (maybe 6). *Complete*
+	* Clean text.
+May want to remove the tags too \t, \n etc.
 	* check the variables and play with them.
 May be doing only a few words of the text.
-May want to remove the tags too \t, \n etc.
+	* Try creating your own word embeddings
 ### General NLP
 * spacy_text_classification.py has good info on entities for topic discovery/modeling
 * train_textcat.py is from https://github.com/explosion/spaCy/blob/master/examples/training/train_textcat.py